victorcaquilpan/nnunet-v0/readme.md

 # Use this command to create a Docker container
 docker run --name nnunet --gpus all --shm-size=16g -it -v /path/to/data/root:/data nnunet:v1
 ```

+After that, install the remaining libraries mentioned in the file **requirements.txt** file.

+The code given in the file **scripts.py** provides the main scripts to run preprocessing, training and inference processes.
+Just uncomment the necessary lines to run a specific script.
+Before runnning the scripts, define properly the environment variables.

 ## **2024-04-18 UPDATE: New residual encoder UNet presets available!**